GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 **Additional Requirements for Manifest V3**

 Extensions using Manifest V3 must meet additional requirements related to the extension's code.
 Specifically, the full functionality of an extension must be easily discernible from its submitted code.
-This means that the logic of how each extension operates should be self contained.
+This means that the logic of how each extension operates should be self-contained.
 The extension may reference and load data and other information sources that are external to the extension, but these external resources must not contain any logic.

 {% endAside %}